bow/abifpy/README.rst

 Trace Objects
 =============

-seq()
+seq(ambig=False)
     Returns a string of nucleotide sequence from the trace file.
+If ``ambig=False`` extended ambiguous base letters (K, Y, W, R, S, H, B, V, D) are converted to 'N'.

 seqrecord()
     Returns a SeqRecord object of the trace file (if Biopython is installed).